 The temporary relocation housing choices available to tenants will be based on the anticipated length of temporary relocation, scope of work for the property undergoing NCORR treatment, housing availability in the area, and the tenants' individual circumstances, such as having children who need to go to a nearby school, being close to medical facilities or employment, or other considerations.
 Whenever feasible, tenants will be asked to choose the type of housing for their temporary relocation.
 Housing choices may include a hotel stay, a rental unit with cooking facilities, to live with family and friends, or other situation.
-Because the housing choices available to tenants depend on the anticipated time of the length of the relocation, a very short-term relocation will likely be given the option of a hotel stay or living with family and friends.
-For short term relocations, hotels and family living are the most feasible housing options.
+Because the housing choices available to tenants depend on the anticipated time of the length of the relocation, a very short-term relocations, hotels and family living are the most feasible housing options.
 On the other hand, longer term relocations that are anticipated to be more than six months but less than a year, will likely be given the choice of a rental unit with cooking facilities, or living with family and friends, as these options would be the most feasible situation for the longer timeframe.
 The determination of the feasibility surrounding housing options will be made solely by the program.
 Regardless of the circumstances regarding the temporary relocation, tenants will not be required to identify a temporary relocation dwelling.
 URA specialists will identify at least one temporary dwelling that will be available for the tenant household.
 All temporary units must also be up to local building codes, be suitable in nature to the displaced person's current dwelling, and must pass a decent, safe, and sanitary (DSS) inspection.